-- 1. Describe any known or possible contamination at the site from present or past uses. - 2.
-Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - 3.
-Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4.
-Describe special emergency services that might be required. - 5.
-Proposed measures to reduce or control environmental health hazards, if any.
+- a.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe. [help] - 1) Describe any known or possible contamination at the site from present or past uses. [help] - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help] - 4) Describe special emergency services that might be required. [help] - 5) Proposed measures to reduce or control environmental health hazards, if any: [help]

 b.
-Noise
+Noise [help]

-- 1. What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? - 2.
-What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site)? - 3.
-Proposed measures to reduce or control noise impacts, if any:
+1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help]

+- 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site. [help] - 3) Proposed measures to reduce or control noise impacts, if any: [help]

-8. Land and shoreline use
+8. Land and Shoreline Use [help]